- Applying for Student Loans

 There is a fairly clear hierarchy that students should follow when considering the loan programs outlined below.
 If students need to finance their education, they should first turn to the federal Stafford loan program.
 (Some students may be eligible for a limited amount of Perkins loan funding, but these students will turn to the Federal Stafford loan program as their next best option.)
 Once the student has borrowed the maximum amount allowed through these loan programs, the student has a choice to borrow up to their full cost of attendance using either a Graduate PLUS or private educational loan.
 This is an important choice for a number of reasons, and thus will be addressed in detail later in this handbook.

 Below is a chart that students may find helpful in gaining a general understanding of these loans.
-To find current federal loan rate/fee information, please visit the Department of Education's website.
+The information is based on loans disbursed after 6/30/14.
+Students should always confirm current loan interest rates on the Federal Student Aid website.

 |Perkins Loan||Unsubsidized Stafford Loan||Grad PLUS Loan||Private Educational Loan|